 Heater-cooler devices, which are used in over 250,000 open heart surgeries per year in the United States, are designed to keep patients’ circulating blood and organs at a specific temperature during the procedure.
 The water tanks of the heater-cooler devices provide cooling or warmth to patients’ bodies through the exchange of temperature-controlled water to heat exchangers or blankets.

-The water does not come into direct contact with patients; however, contaminated water may enter other parts of the device and aerosolize.
-This leads to the transmission of bacteria through the device’s exhaust vent—into the air and into the patients’ environment.
+The water does not come into direct contact with patients; however, contaminated water may enter other parts of the device and aerosolize, which leads to the transmission of bacteria through the device’s exhaust vent—into the air and into the patients’ environment.

-The Stöckert 3T heater-cooler device is used in approximately 60% of open-heart surgeries, which puts approximately 150,000 open-heart surgery patients at risk per year.
+The Stöckert 3T heater-cooler device is used in approximately 60 percent of open heart surgeries, which puts approximately 150,000 open heart surgery patients at risk per year.

 The Stöckert 3T heater-cooler device has been linked to nontuberculous mycobacteria (NTM) infections, specifically Mycobacterium chimaera.
-M. chimaera is a species of NTM which is often found in soil and water, and rarely causes sickness; however, open-heart surgery patients are vulnerable to infection.
+M. chimaera is a species of NTM that is often found in soil and water, and it rarely causes sickness; however, open heart surgery patients are vulnerable to infection.

-M. chimaera is difficult to diagnose, symptoms may take months to develop.
-Also, when symptoms do develop, they are often non-specific, leading to missed of delayed diagnoses, sometimes for years.
+M. chimaera is difficult to diagnose, and symptoms may take months to develop.
+Wwhen symptoms do develop, they are often non-specific, leading to missed or delayed diagnoses, sometimes for years.

-So far, the FDA has received over 90 adverse event reports, including 79 incidents of infection and 12 associated deaths.
+So far, the Food and Drug Administration (FDA) has received over 90 adverse event reports, including 79 incidents of infection and 12 associated deaths.
 These reports all came to the FDA between January 2010 and August 2016.
 Patients are now filing lawsuits against LivaNova, the manufacturer of the Stöckert 3T heater-cooler device.